At heart, we are community builders.

 Lauren Hunter, BPAPM

-Lauren has over a decade of experience in strategic communications, public affairs, and government relations in both the non-profit and public sectors.
-She has held high-profile roles in local government offices and managed political campaign teams.
-With an emphasis on building trusting stakeholder relationships, Lauren has expertise in developing and implementing strategic and communication plans, engaging with diverse stakeholders, leading fundraising efforts, and researching a wide range of contemporary issues that impact purpose-driven organizations.
+Lauren has over 15 years of experience in strategic communications, public affairs, and government relations in both the non-profit and public sectors.
+She has held high-profile roles in local government offices and managed political campaign teams, while developing expertise in launching strategic and communication plans, engaging with diverse stakeholders, and researching a wide range of contemporary issues that impact purpose-driven organizations.
+In 2024, Lauren was recognized with a 4-under-40 award from Peterborough and the Kawarthas Chamber of Commerce, and in 2025, helped to launch the Haliburton Highlands Healthy Democracy Project.
 Lauren holds a Bachelor of Public Affairs and Policy Management and is based in Haliburton County.

 Contact Lauren